colinleach/r_concepts/concepts/lists/about.md

 "red"  # 1-element vector with name
 ```

 Be careful with `unlist()`.
-Flattening the structure is useful in this case but can be destructive with more complicated list elements.
+Flattening the structure is useful in this case but can cause surprises with more complicated list elements.

+## Advanced Topic: Internal Representation

+A `list`, like an atomic `vector`, is stored contiguously.
+The difference is that numeric and boolean vectors store *values*, but the list stores *references* to objects located elsewhere in memory.

+Knowing this is rarely important for an R user, but in a polyglot community like Exercism it may be helpful to programmers familiar with other languages.